-The maximum allowable gas supply pressure for this water heater is 10.5 inches W.C.
-(2.62 kPa) for natural gas and 14.0 inches W.C.
-(3.49 kPa) for propane.
+The maximum allowable gas supply pressure for this water heater is 14.0 inches W.C.
+(3.49 kPa) for natural and propane gas.
 Install a positive lock-up gas pressure regulator in the gas supply line if inlet gas pressure can exceed these pressures at any time.
 If a positive lock-up regulator is required follow these instructions:

 - Positive lock-up gas pressure regulators must be rated at or above the input Btu/hr rating of the water heater they supply. - 2.
 Supply gas regulators shall have inlet and outlet connections not less than the minimum supply gas line size for the water heater they supply.
-See Table 8, page 23. - 3.
+See Table 11 on page 39. - 3.
 Positive lock-up gas pressure regulator(s) should be installed no closer than 3 feet (1 meter) and no farther than 8 feet (2.4 meters) from the water heater's inlet gas connection. - 4.
 After installing the positive lock-up gas pressure regulator(s) an initial nominal supply pressure setting of 7.0" W.C. while the water heater is operating is recommended and will generally provide good water heater operation.
 Some addition adjustment maybe required later to maintain a steady gas supply pressure. - 5.
 When installing multiple water heaters in the same gas supply system it is recommended that individual positive lock-up gas pressure regulators be installed at each unit from the supply gas connection on the water heater.